-The other approach is a direct recreation of the certain historical event.
-In this case, the experience is more of a guided tour with a limited interactivity.
-In some cases tourists can be just a spectator of historic events (launching of Apollo 11), in other cases, tourists can actively take part in the event (D-Day or any other battle).
-Both approaches take a page from the video games playbook and basically offer cheap and diverse experiences without formal chores and travel discomfort.
+The other approach is a direct recreation of a certain historical event.
+In this case, the experience is more of a guided tour with limited interactivity.
+In some instances, tourists can be just spectators of past events (launching of Apollo 11), in other cases, tourists can actively participate (D-Day or any other battle).
+Both approaches take a page from the video games playbook and offer affordable and diverse experiences without travel discomfort.

 The other potentially industry-changing way of implementing Virtual and Augmented Reality solutions to Travel & Tourism got nothing to do with actual traveling.
-In fact, it completely ditches the whole thing for a completely different thing that cannot be experienced any other way.
-VR vacation is definitely the next big thing down the line.
+It completely ditches the whole thing for a completely different thing that cannot be experienced in any other way.
+VR vacation is the next big thing down the line.
 Here’s why.

-Now it is possible with a larger extent of immersion and bigger level of engagement.
-Think about “Total Recall” and their concept of living out incredible adventures.
+Now it is possible with a more significant extent of immersion and a bigger level of engagement.
+Think about “Total Recall” and its concept of living out incredible adventures.

-However, there is a challenging part and it comes with the concept itself.
-Given the fact that this kind of experience will be completely original - creating VR scenery will require much bigger involvement from the artists and larger extent of conceptualization than a simple recreation of already existing sites.
+However, there is a challenging part.
+Given the fact that this kind of experience will be completely original, creating VR scenery will require deeper involvement from the artists and more broad conceptualization than a simple recreation of already existing sites.

 Visiting off-limit areas can be considered as another variation of reconstruction.
-It makes a lot of sense since some places are way too dangerous for tourists or extensive human presence can be damaging for the environment.
-In any case, such a thing is a viable option and it is a good case for using Virtual Reality.
+It makes a lot of sense since some places are way too dangerous for tourists or extensive human presence can be damaging to the environment.
+In any case, such a thing is a viable option, and it is a good case for using Virtual Reality.

 The challenge comes with the immersion.
 While historical reconstruction gets the benefit of having some form of action going on that can immerse a tourist deep enough to suspend disbelief, the same can’t be applied to off-limit reconstruction due to a fact that it is likely not much going on.

-As such, there must be other means of immersing the tourist into the environment and that might involve some additional solutions that limit such use of VR to VR-cafes or related places.
+As such, there must be other means of immersing the tourist in the environment, and that might involve some additional solutions that limit such use of VR to VR-cafes or related places.

 Museums and AR seem to be another natural match.
-It is very easy to figure out where and how AR and VR solutions can be implemented into the museum experience.
+It is effortless to figure out where and how AR and VR solutions can be implemented into the museum experience.

 First of all, it can be incredibly beneficial for guided tours.
-Museums often suffer from the lack of trained personnel and visitor overflow.
-The other problem is that the museum excursions are overly general, lacking much of a detail and simply moving too fast.
+Museums often suffer from a lack of trained personnel and visitor overflow.
+The other problem is that the museum excursions are overly general, lacking much detail, and simply moving too fast.
 All these problems can be solved with a little help of Augmented Reality.
 Here’s how.

 We’ve already covered the case for AR guided tours and museums are perfect for these things.
-Just think about getting much more profound guided tour over an exhibition with lots of comments and references popping up on the screen revealing a sea of worthwhile information.
-That’s a completely different experience, right?
+Just think about getting a much more profound guided tour over an exhibition with lots of comments and references popping up on the screen revealing a sea of worthwhile information.
+That’s an entirely different experience.

-On the other hand, Virtual Reality app can turn the museum into an elaborate interactive environment where visitors can experience a very different kind of art.
-In fact, Virtual Reality can make the case for creating a VR-only museum with digital recreations of artworks or VR-specific artworks.
+On the other hand, the Virtual Reality app can turn the museum into an elaborate interactive environment where visitors can experience a very different kind of art.
+Virtual Reality can make a case for creating a VR-only museum with digital recreations of artworks or VR-specific artworks.

-In any case, implementation of VR & AR will help to improve museum experience and bring it to another level.
+In any case, the implementation of VR & AR will help to improve the museum experience and bring it to another level.